sapegin/mrm/docs/Making_tasks.md

 };
 ```

-Mrm passes parameters to the task function as a plain object:
+Now, Mrm passes parameters to the task function as a plain object:

 ```js
 module.exports = function task({